Second work of grace: Methodism (inclusive of the holiness movement)

 John Wesley, the founder of the Methodist movement, taught that there were two distinct phases in the Christian experience.
-In the first work of grace, the new birth, the believer received forgiveness and became a Christian.
-During the second work of grace, entire sanctification, the believer was purified and made holy.
-Wesley taught both that entire sanctification could be an instantaneous experience, and that it could be the result of a gradual process.
-Entire sanctification removes original sin and that those who experience it do not experience internal temptation to commit sin proper; the free will to backslide into sin and commit apostasy, however, exists (cf. conditional preservation of the saints), and on sin after entire sanctification, Churches upholding Methodist theology teach:
+In the first work of grace, the new birth, the believer receives forgiveness and becomes a Christian.
+During the second work of grace, entire sanctification, the believer is purified and made holy.
+Wesley taught that entire sanctification is "wrought instantaneously, though it may be approached by slow and gradual steps".
+Entire sanctification eradicates original sin (the carnal nature of the human); the free will to backslide into sin and commit apostasy, however, exists (cf. conditional preservation of the saints), and on sin after entire sanctification, churches upholding Methodist theology teach:

+The systematic theologian of Methodism, John William Fletcher, terms the reception of entire sanctification as Baptism with the Holy Spirit.
+A Holiness text from 1897 explicates this:

+Fletcher additionally emphasizes that the experience of entire sanctification, through the indwelling of the Holy Spirit, empowers the believer for service to God.
 After Wesley's death, mainstream Methodism "emphasized sanctification or holiness as the goal of the Christian life", something that "may be received in this life both gradually and instantaneously, and should be sought earnestly by every child of God."
 Before a believer is entirely sanctified, he/she consecrates himself/herself to God; the theology behind consecration is summarized with the maxim "Give yourself to God in all things, if you would have God give Himself to you."

-The Holiness movement emerged in the 1860s with the desire to re-emphasize Wesley's sanctification doctrine.
-Many Holiness preachers taught that sanctification was an instantaneous experience.
-In the Holiness movement, the second work of grace is considered to be a cleansing from the tendency to commit sin, an experience called entire sanctification which leads to Christian perfection.
-The Core Values of the Bible Methodist Connection of Churches thus teaches that:
+The Holiness movement emerged in the 1860s with the desire to re-emphasize Wesley's doctrine of entire sanctification.
+Many Holiness preachers emphasized the reception of entire sanctification as an instantaneous experience.
+In Wesleyan-Arminian theology, the second work of grace is considered to be a cleansing from the tendency to commit sin, an experience called entire sanctification which leads to Christian perfection.
+The Core Values of the Bible Methodist Connection of Churches thus teaches: